 The Committee will carry out the below described responsibilities and duties with respect to its areas of oversight.
-While the Audit Committee will review and assess the Company's financial statements, management of the Company is responsible for planning, preparing and certifying the Company's financial statements, and determining that such financial statements are complete and accurate in accordance with generally accepted accounting principles, and applicable laws and regulations.
-Management is responsible for maintaining appropriate accounting policies, practices, and estimates, financial reporting principles, internal control over financial reporting, disclosure controls and procedures, and procedures designed to assure compliance with accounting firm is responsible for planning and performing audits and reviews of the Company's financial statements, and shall report directly to the Committee.
+While the Audit Committee will review and assess the Company's financial statements, management of the Company is responsible for planning, preparing and certifying the

+Company's financial statements, and determining that such financial statements are complete and accurate in accordance with generally accepted accounting principles, and applicable laws and regulations.
+Management is responsible for maintaining appropriate accounting policies, practices, and estimates, financial reporting principles, internal control over financial reporting, disclosure controls and procedures, and procedures designed to assure compliance with accounting standards, and applicable laws and regulations.
+The independent registered public accounting firm is responsible for planning and performing audits and reviews of the Company's financial statements, and shall report directly to the Committee.